-Ramón Baez joined the Boards of Kaiser Foundation Hospitals and Kaiser Foundation Health Plan, Inc. in April 2016.
-He is a member of the Community Health Committee and the Governance, Accountability and Nominating Committee.
+Ramón Baez joined the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals in April 2016.
+He serves as chair of the Community Health Committee and is a member of the Governance, Accountability, and Nominating Committee.

-Baez retired from Hewlett Packard Enterprise in October 2016, where he served as the senior vice president, customer evangelist and advocate for Hewlett Packard Enterprise.
-In this role, Baez was championing customer centricity.
+Baez retired from Hewlett Packard Enterprise in October 2016 where he served as the senior vice president, customer evangelist, and advocate for the organization.
+In this role, Baez championed customer centricity.
 HPE believes in relationships to drive the company’s business.
-He advised customers and partners through frank peer-to-peer discussions on how to make and implement decisions about emerging digital technologies in their operations, products and business models; which will have a positive impact in the marketplace.
+He advised customers and partners through frank peer-to-peer discussions on how to make and implement decisions about emerging digital technologies in their operations, products, and business models, which will have a positive impact in the marketplace.

 He also served as the chairman for HPE’s Global Diversity & Inclusion Board, an entity that serves as the strategic governing body for global diversity and inclusion at HPE.
-Baez was previously senior vice president and global chief information officer for the Hewlett-Packard Co., which separated into HPE and HP, Inc. on Nov.
-1, 2015.
+Baez was previously senior vice president and global chief information officer for the Hewlett-Packard Company, which separated into HPE and HP, Inc. in 2015.

-Baez’s career experience spans across various global Fortune 100 companies in the manufacturing, packaged goods, aerospace and defense industries, and products and services for the scientific community.
-He currently serves on the boards of Appfluencer, HITEC Foundation, and OppSource.
+Baez’s vast career experience spans various global Fortune 100 companies in the manufacturing, packaged goods, aerospace, and defense industries, and products and services for the scientific community.

 Baez holds a bachelor’s degree in business administration from the University of La Verne in California.